pdurbin/blog.greptilian.com/content/posts/2024-11-09-ollama-enchanted-open-web-ui-and-zed.md

 Ollama is just a backend and they have a long [list of frontends](https://github.com/ollama/ollama#community-integrations) in their README, including Enchanted.

 Enchanted ended up not working well for me.
-As I [mentioned](https://changelog.zulipchat.com/#narrow/channel/456196-jsparty/topic/343.3A.20Digging.20through.20Jerod.20Santo.E2.80.99s.20tool.20box/near/479803917) in episode's comments, I can't simply type messages over and over again in the prompt.
+As I [mentioned](https://changelog.zulipchat.com/#narrow/channel/456196-jsparty/topic/343.3A.20Digging.20through.20Jerod.20Santo.E2.80.99s.20tool.20box/near/479803917) in the episode's comments, I can't simply type messages over and over again in the prompt.
 Instead, I have to click in the prompt each time I want to type again.
 There are a [couple](https://github.com/AugustDev/enchanted/issues/161) [issues](https://github.com/AugustDev/enchanted/issues/137) about this.

 Looking for an alternative UI, I went back to the list and picked the one at the top, [Open Web UI](https://github.com/open-webui/open-webui).
 It worked fine but I do like me a fat client.